highcharts/highcharts/docs/dashboards/types-of-components.md

         }
     }]
 ```
-The above code snippet in a [Hichcharts Component example](https://www.highcharts.com/samples/dashboards/demo/minimal-html) that uses data shared via a `DataConnector`.
+The above code snippet as part of a [Hichcharts Component example](https://www.highcharts.com/samples/dashboards/demo/minimal-html) that uses data shared via a `DataConnector`.

 When using a Data Connector the data is parsed and organized in rows where `columnNames` either are given explicitly or the first row is used as column names.